fraxflax/nw-watchdog/documentation/help.md

 * __--help | -h__<br>
 	Shows this help, using `$PAGER` if set to an executable, otherwise `less` or `more` if available in `/sbin:/bin:/usr/sbin:/usr/bin:$PATH`<br>
-All other options are ignored, apart from `--no-pager` which van be used to avoid using a pager.
+All other options are ignored, apart from `--no-pager` which can be used to avoid using a pager.

 * __--no-pager | --no-less | --no-more | -M__<br>
 	Do NOT use a pager for help and error messages.